 There are two main schools of thought.
 Yes, because, as the publisher says, the books “encourage skill development in boys and girls at various reading levels.”
 In other words, they are tools for building literacy even if they don’t qualify as literature.
 The other viewpoint sees them as hollow simulacra of the original works that do a disservice to their young readers by removing what makes the classics classic in the first place.
 (This is likely the view of the enterprising prankster who listed “I. Dummitdown” as a co-author on many of the books in the series on Amazon.)

 To understand the debate it’s worth examining a more typical Great Illustrated Classics treatment, Moby Dick, also adapted by Bogart.
 At the beginning of Melville’s novel, Ishmael is experiencing “a damp, drizzly November in my soul” and it seems as though he is “bringing up the rear of every funeral I meet.”
 He’s really bummed.

 Melville’s language has a rhythm, commas, and semicolons both separating and connecting vivid descriptions.
 Reading it you don’t just know what’s happening in Ishmael’s heart, you feel it.

 The parallel phrase from the Great Illustrated Classics edition is “whenever life got me down.”
 The writing is far less emotive, but for young readers, it is much easier to understand.
 Is this a good thing or is the loss of Melville’s language not worth it?

-In reality, both arguments have merit.
-The difference seems to lie in how much guidance young readers receive when they are introduced to the series.
+Both arguments have merit.
+The determining factor seems to be how much guidance young readers receive when they are introduced to the series.

 Literacy expert Dr. Timothy Shanahan, Distinguished Professor Emeritus at the University of Illinois at Chicago, thinks that books like those in the Great Illustrated Classics series do have the potential to be useful tools.